 With almost 4,200 students, the DISC at TU Kaiserslautern is one of the largest providers of postgraduate distance learning courses in Germany.

+The “Distance and Independent Studies Center” (DISC) at the University of Kaiserslautern is one of the leading providers of postgraduate distance learning courses in Germany.
+The institution has more than 25 years of experience in the development and design of academic offers for guided self-study.
 At the moment, almost 4,200 academics use the courses offered by the DISC for their further training as the basis for their further professional careers – more than at any other comparable distance learning institute in Germany.
 Over 80% of participants in a DISC distance learning course successfully complete their studies – an unusually high success rate.

 Administration and Business Academy Kaiserslautern (VWA)

 Since 1955, the VWA has made it its goal to give employees the opportunity to study while working and thus counteract the shortage of skilled workers with well-trained employees.

 The Administration and Business Academy Kaiserslautern (german short: VWA) offers working people the opportunity to continue their education alongside their daily work.
 The offer includes both business and administrative science courses with a diploma degree.

 In 6 semesters, the lecturers at the VWA – university lecturers, college lecturers and managers – impart knowledge to students that prepares them for professional specialist and management tasks.
 In doing so, the lecturers, who work part-time at the VWA, contribute their experience and competencies from research, teaching and practice.